Home Platforms Reddit’s Ad Biz Is Up, But Its Stock Is Way Down

 But Reddit also previewed a change in how it will report on-platform engagement going forward that seemed to raise some concerns among investors.
 Namely, Reddit said it would stop distinguishing between logged-in and logged-out users in future earnings reports.

 Asked by an investor whether Reddit removing this distinction indicates monetization parity between the two audiences, Wong responded that “logged-in users and logged-out users both see ads, and the value of those impressions is the same.”
-Which is a take many publishers and advertisers would likely disagree with, since logged-in audiences are typically seen as more valuable because advertisers can more effectively personalize the ads they see.
+Which is a take many publishers and advertisers would likely disagree with, since logged-in audiences are typically considered more valuable because advertisers can more effectively personalize the ads they see.

 “Our strategy is to increase engagement,” Wong said.
 Reddit sees platform improvements like its integration of AI search as its key engagement drivers for the future, rather than using first-party data from logged-in users to personalize their experience.